U.Va. & Charlottesville Facts

 A half-hour to the west of Charlottesville is the Skyline Drive and the Blue Ridge Parkway through the Blue Ridge Mountains.
 A three-hour drive to the east brings you to Atlantic Ocean beaches.
 Richmond, the state capital, is only one hour away by car, and Washington, D.C., is just two hours north.
 The average July high is 88 degrees.
 The average January low is 26 degrees.
 Charlottesville averages over 200 days of sunshine a year.

 Odds & Ends

 Charlottesville was named for Princess Charlotte, wife of George III.

 Charlottesville was the filming location for 1991 movie, "True Colors" (which focuses on friends from law school) and 1995 movie, "Major Payne."
 The nearby Miller School was the location for "Toy Soldiers."
-"Evan Almighty," due to be released on June 22, 2007, was filmed in Crozet and is directed by U.Va. alumnus Tom Shadyac.
+"Evan Almighty" was filmed in Crozet and is directed by U.Va. alumnus Tom Shadyac.

 Charlottesville and its surrounding areas have their share of celebs, including Sissy Spacek, Howie Long, Tim Reid and Daphne Maxwell Reid; authors John Grisham, Tami Hoag (mysteries), Jan Karon (Jessica Mitford series), and Rita Mae Brown (Sneaky Pie Brown mysteries); and former poet laureate Rita Dove (The Hook 2003-2004 Annual Manual).